Sentinel Capital Partners

-Sentinel Capital Partners, L.L.C. is an American private-equity firm focusing on mid-market companies.
-The company is headquartered in New York City and was founded in 1994 by David Lobel and John McCormack after working together at Salomon Smith Barney.
+Sentinel Capital Partners, L.L.C. is an American private-equity firm focusing on mid-market companies in the United States and Canada.
+The company is headquartered at One Vanderbilt Avenue in New York City and was founded in 1995 by David Lobel and John McCormack, who previously worked together at Smith Barney's private equity affiliate, First Century Partners.
+Since its founding, Sentinel has raised more than $11.2 billion of capital.

 Operations

-Sentinel invests in companies through various private equity strategies including Leveraged Buyouts, Mezzanine capital, Management Buyouts, Corporate Divestitures, Industry Consolidations, Going-Private Transactions, and Growth Capital transactions in the United States and Canada.
-The firm has focused its investments on companies operating in the aerospace, defense, business service, consumer, distribution, food, restaurant, franchising, industrial and healthcare sectors.
+Sentinel makes majority-ownership investments through its equity funds and takes minority stakes through its capital solutions funds.
+The firm invests in management buyouts, corporate divestitures, acquisitions of family businesses, going-private transactions, and special situations.

-Sentinel says it prefers to invest between $10 million and $75 million in businesses having enterprise values between $25 million and $250 million, and EBITDA between $7 million and $65 million.
-While most of its deal involve Sentinel being the majority-investor, it co-invests selectively.
-The firm seeks to exit its investments between five and seven years through alternative exit strategies, such as sales, mergers or recapitalizations, or an initial public offering.
+Sentinel targets companies with enterprise values between $25 million and $250 million, and EBITDA between $5 million and $65 million.
+The firm has focused its investments on companies operating in the aerospace and defense, business services, consumer, food and restaurant, healthcare services, and industrial sectors.

 Investment funds

 Sentinel invests through a series of private limited partnerships and its investors include a variety of pension funds, endowments, and other institutional investors.
-Since Sentinel's establishment in 1995, it has raised six private equity funds and one mezzanine capital fund.
+Since Sentinel's establishment in 1995, it has raised seven private equity funds and two junior capital funds.

-Investors in Sentinel Funds include college and university endowments, foundations, state and government retirement systems, corporate pension plans, insurance companies, sovereign wealth funds, investment advisors, family offices, and Taft-Hartley plans located in the United States, Europe, China, Japan, Australia, and the Middle East.
+Investors in Sentinel Funds include college and university endowments, foundations, state and government retirement systems, corporate pension plans, insurance companies, sovereign wealth funds, investment advisors, and family offices located in the United States, Europe, China, Japan, Australia, and the Middle East.